taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - **Never Split the Difference** (2016) by Chris Voss, Tahl Raz
 - **Managing Oneself** (2008) by Peter F. Drucker
 - **High Output Management** (2015) by Andrew S. Grove
-- **The Effective Engineer: How to Leverage Your Efforts In Software Engineering to Make a Disproportionate and Meaningful Impact**  by Edmond Lau
 - Programming Beyond Practices: Be More Than Just a Code Monkey by Gregory T. Brown
 - Effective Programming: More Than Writing Code by Jeff Atwood
 - 97 Things Every Programmer Should Know: Collective Wisdom from the Experts by Kevlin Henney